Mari-CSU/GoobOS/README.md

 --------------------------------
 Command List
 --------------------------------
-  "help | Displays all commands.",
+  help | Displays all commands.

-  "clear | Clears console window.",
+clear | Clears console window.

-  "about | Displays information about the OS.",
+about | Displays information about the OS.

-  "echo <message> | Echoes the next message entered.", "restart | Restarts the OS.",
+echo <message> | Echoes the next message entered.

+restart | Restarts the OS.

-  "shutdown | Shuts down the OS.",
+shutdown | Shuts down the OS.

-  "login | Return to login screen",
+login | Return to login screen.

-  "logout | Logout User",
+logout | Logout User.

-  "whoami | Displays information about the current user.", "createuser <username> <password> <user/admin> | Creates a new user.
-Only admins can create new users.", "timer <seconds> | Sets a timer for X seconds.", "listusers | Lists all users of the OS.",
+whoami | Displays information about the current user.

+createuser <username> <password> <user/admin> | Creates a new user.
+Only admins can create new users.

+timer <seconds> | Sets a timer for X seconds.

+listusers | Lists all users of the OS.

-  "listfiles | Lists all files within the current directory.", "readall | Reads all files within the current directory.", "read <file_name> | Reads a specific file.",
+listfiles | Lists all files within the current directory.

+readall | Reads all files within the current directory.

+read <file_name> | Reads a specific file.

-  "mkdir <directory_name> | Makes a new directory with the inputted name.", "listdir | Lists the current directory.",
+mkdir <directory_name> | Makes a new directory with the inputted name.

- "createfile <file_name> | Creates a new file with the given name.", "deletefile <file_name> | Deletes specified file.", "deletedir | Deletes current directory (Warning unstable, admin only)", "writefile <file_name> <text> | Writes text to a specified file.", "movefile <file_name> <new_path> | Moves a file to a new path.", "movedir <directory_name> | Moves into specified directory.", "rootdir | Returns to root directory."
+listdir | Lists the current directory.

+createfile <file_name> | Creates a new file with the given name.

+deletefile <file_name> | Deletes specified file.

+deletedir | Deletes current directory (Warning unstable, admin only).

+writefile <file_name> <text> | Writes text to a specified file.

+movefile <file_name> <new_path> | Moves a file to a new path.

+movedir <directory_name> | Moves into specified directory.

+rootdir | Returns to root directory.